The St. James’ Weekly Newsletter from

 The Prayers of the People

-For the Sick: Ken Blackler; Garrett Brewer; Janet Burch; John Clancy; Peter Garneau; Pamela Harris; Marie Hauck; Joel Hill; Campbell Hoyt; Esther Jaffee; John Jaworski; Bruce Keene; Louis Kwasniewski; John Laughrey; Allan Mears; Jack Michael; Cecelia O’Brien; Susy Schott; Mackenzie Sibley; Shirley and Don Smith; Yvonne Sutton; Dot Whitley; Allan; Anita; Bruce; Dennis; Dick; Helen; Isaac; John; Judy; Kay
+For the Sick: Ken Blackler; Garrett Brewer; Janet Burch; John Clancy; Sue DeMarsico; Peter Garneau; Pamela Harris; Marie Hauck; Joel Hill; Esther Jaffee; John Jaworski; Bruce Keene; Joyce Klugewicz; John Laughrey; Allan Mears; Jack Michael; R. Moore; Cecelia O’Brien; Susy Schott; June Sherwin; Shirley and Don Smith; Yvonne Sutton; Dot Whitley; Allan; Anita; Bruce; Dennis; Dick; Helen; Isaac; John; Judy; Kay

-For Those In Need of Our Prayers: Charles; Anna, Sherri; Alyce; Curtis and his family; Sara; John and Katie; Joan; Scott Grover; the victims of natural disasters around the world; the children of Syria and all children affected by conflict and turmoil; refugees around the world; pray for peace in all the nations of the world.
+For Those In Need of Our Prayers: Charles; Anna, Sherri; Alyce; Curtis and his family; Sara; John and Katie; Joan; the victims of natural disasters around the world; the people of Iraq and in all of the Middle East; the children of Syria and all children affected by conflict and turmoil; refugees around the world; pray for peace among all the nations of the world.